Existence is a fight to the death

 I will learn to love the cold.

-It’s common to feel at some point that the universe derives some sort of sick pleasure from finding ways to piss in our individual bowl of cereal, as if our current life was nothing but a jail sentence carried over from the sins of a past life, and we exist only to pay a debt.
+It’s common to feel that the universe has chosen us to suffer, as if our current state was nothing but a jail sentence to pay for the sins of a past life.
 Which may be true, that I don’t know.
-But I do know that the guy who comes after me in the reincarnation cycle is going to have real hell to pay, because I refuse to take what the universe offers without trying to bite its fingers as it hands it down.
+But I do know that the guy who comes after me in the reincarnation cycle is going to have real hell to pay, because I refuse to take what the universe offers without trying to bite its fingers.

-You are both the author and the actor, and to be anything less is a premature death.
-It is letting the game continue on autopilot while you idly sit there and watch.
-To manifest a rich, full life, you must be in control.
+You are both the author and the actor of your story, and to be anything less is a premature death.
+To not take action is to let the game continue on autopilot while you idly sit there and watch.
+To manifest a rich, full existence, you must be in control.

 I have chosen every step on the path that has led me to Boulder, and every result is mine to own.
 Thus, my next step could easily be one of frustration and impatience as I try to rush the sands of time through my existential hourglass, ticking down days until things are ‘good’ again in the spring.
 Or I can have good right now, this very second, and every day of winter.

 So too does this symbology carry over to death.
 The third decade of life is the culmination of Endless Youthful Summer, mirroring the transition of the year.
 Young enough to have hot blood, but old enough to remember when it was boiling.
 A long way yet to go to the grave, but crystal-clear memories of what has passed, and grief of what will never be returned to.
-We must not dread what is left because it does not shine like what has passed.
+We must not dread the future because it does not shine like what has passed.
+Hindsight is always rosier than the present.
 Relish every stage.

 We will rage.
-We will stand to choose and fight against the gasping, sputtering, dying of the light.
+We will stand and choose to fight against the gasping, sputtering, dying of the light.
 We will grab it by the neck and force it to remain above the horizon for as long as our grip has strength, and start a fire in the dark after it has sunk beyond our reach.

 If you are struggling, suffering, drowning, you must re-imagine yourself.
 You are staring down a fork of existence, and you must choose whether to succumb or seize the reins.